Snowvane/hassan-ilyas-academic/content/home/practitioner.md

 headless: true

 advanced:
-  css_style: "text-align: justify; word-spacing: -2px;"
+  css_style: "text-align: justify; word-break: break-all;"

 # Order that this section appears on the page.
 weight: 30